hsf-training/deep-learning-intro-for-hep/deep-learning-intro-for-hep/regression.md

   name: python3
 ---

-# Classification and regression in PyTorch
+# Regression in PyTorch

 +++

-This section introduces PyTorch so that we can use it for the remainder of the course.
+This and the next section introduce PyTorch so that we can use it for the remainder of the course.
 Whereas Scikit-Learn gives you a function for just about [every type of machine learning model](https://scikit-learn.org/stable/machine_learning_map.html), PyTorch gives you the pieces and expects you to build it yourself.
 (The [JAX](https://jax.readthedocs.io/) library is even more extreme in providing only the fundamental pieces.
 PyTorch's level of abstraction is between JAX and Scikit-Learn.)

 I'll use the two types of problems we've seen so far—regression and classification—to show Scikit-Learn and PyTorch side-by-side.
 First, though, let's get a dataset that will provide us with realistic regression and classification problems.